Lualbaldassari/PI-VIDEOGAMES/README.md

 ## Next features :

-- I'm currently learning about deployement
-- I succesfully deployed the front-end, however I'm trying to join it with the backend
+- I'm planning to polish the CSS section
-- Here is a preview : (https://videogames-front-6i840qwop-lualbaldassari.vercel.app/)

 ## Enunciado